Our Chambers Standards and Transparency

 All chambers are required to have systems in place to monitor the effectiveness of their equality & diversity policy and action plan.
 One of these is the collection of diversity data from the chambers’ workforce.
 The Bar Standards Board requires chambers to collect and publish such data every three years.

-Walnut House invited its workforce to provide their diversity data in September 2017 and the results can be accessed by clicking on this link.
+Walnut House invited its workforce to provide their diversity data in September 2020 (and prior to that in September 2017) and the results can be accessed by clicking on this link.

 Standards & Terms of Work